learningequality/kolibri/docs/dev/frontend.rst

 All apps should extend the ``KolibriModule`` class found in `kolibri/core/assets/src/kolibri_module.js`.

 The ``ready`` method will be automatically executed once the Module is loaded and registered with the Kolibri Core App.
-By convention, JavaScript is injected into the served HTML *after* the ``<app-root>`` tag, meaning that this tag should be available when the ``ready`` method is called, and the root component (conventionally in *app-root.vue*) can be mounted here.
+By convention, JavaScript is injected into the served HTML *after* the ``<rootvue>`` tag, meaning that this tag should be available when the ``ready`` method is called, and the root component (conventionally in *vue/index.vue*) can be mounted here.

 Shared Core Functionality